 Another notable thing is that South Haven is a major vacation destination.
 Much of the city’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, South Haven’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-South Haven is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, South Haven doesn't have a public transportation system that people use for their commute.

-The per capita income in South Haven in 2010 was $27,001, which is upper middle income relative to Michigan and the nation.
-This equates to an annual income of $108,004 for a family of four.
+The per capita income in South Haven in 2010 was $29,416, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
+This equates to an annual income of $117,664 for a family of four.
 However, South Haven contains both very wealthy and poor people as well.

 South Haven is a somewhat ethnically-diverse city.
 The people who call South Haven home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South Haven residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in South Haven include Irish, English, Dutch, and Polish.
+Important ancestries of people in South Haven include Irish, English, Polish, and Dutch.

 The most common language spoken in South Haven is English.
 Other important languages spoken here include German and Indic languages.